Buy Matcha Australia: 7 Important Things to Know Before You Choose

 These changes are gradual, but noticeable – particularly if you drink matcha regularly.

 Matcha’s delicate compounds, including catechins such as EGCG, are responsible for both its flavour and its antioxidant profile.
-As noted in research summarised by Healthline’s overview of matcha benefits, these compounds are sensitive to light, air, and heat – which is why freshness plays such an important role in both taste and quality.
+As outlined by the Japan Matcha Association, these compounds are sensitive to light, air, and heat – which is why freshness plays such an important role in both taste and quality.

 When you buy matcha in Australia, look for: